 On the left side is a picture of a composers calendar, how you discover it on "Google Images".
 Both calendar styles – the European style and the 50:50 style, when it comes to the title page – look the same.
 However, what you don't discover with that particular title pic, is what the calendar looks like after January 1st.
 Believe it or not, even we had a hard time, how to display the difference and how to describe it.

-Discover the difference – or, in the case, you find my description complicated and "poor" – in many examples where I show you the difference between EUROPEAN STYLE monthly pages and 50:50 STYLE monthly pages in several rooms of a house, in an apartment, in an office, in 2 kids' rooms and a waiting / reception area.
+Discover the difference – or, in the case, you find my description complicated – in many examples where I show you the difference between EUROPEAN STYLE monthly pages and 50:50 STYLE monthly pages in several rooms of a house, in an apartment, in an office, in two kids' rooms and a waiting / reception area.

 One more composers calendar: It's the same thing with the title page on "Google Images": There, both styles front pages of each calendar look the same.
 However, they are different when you go from there to every inside page.
 Not only this is true, but the landscape format and the portrait format are different, too.

 One more calendar – no pipe organ calendar – but you get a perfect impression about the size of the calendar.
 This is the small one.
 However, it is one of our favorite music calendars.
 Are you interested to discover all monthly pages?
-Click here.
+Click here, select the composers calendars section and decide for this particular one.
 If you are interested in examples, which we hung in living areas, kitchens, kid's rooms, waiting and reception areas and halls?
 Scroll down, it's below the next two European/US Style comparison pics.

 Yessss, a pipe organ calendar.
 You see the December page (... the "12" for December ...), you learn, where this organ is located (...hard to read in this pic, but it's in the left lower corner), and all together is a cool art work and may upgrade every room or office, waiting or reception area.